DoD-Platform-One/bbtoc/README.md

 Join Us!
 The TOC meets the 3rd Tuesday at the end of each quarter for 2 hrs at 1300 CT (18 March - 17 June - 16 September - 16 December)

-Please join the [BBTOC mailing list](aflcmc.hncx.platformonebigbang@us.af.mil) to receive official calendar invites (and cancelations) to meetings.
+Please join the [BBTOC mailing list](mailto:aflcmc.hncx.platformonebigbang@us.af.mil?subject=BBTOC%20mailing%20list%20request&body=Please%20add%20me%20to%20the%20BBTOC%20mailing%20list.) to receive official calendar invites (and cancelations) to meetings by sending an email.
 You can also import the ICS below, however it will not be updated if announcements or changes are made.

 https://www.zoomgov.com/j/1610253709